Hemipepsis ustulata

 Hemipepsis ustulata is a species of tarantula hawk wasp native to the Southwestern United States.
-Tarantula hawks are a large, conspicuous family of long-legged wasps that prey on tarantulas.
-They use their long legs to grapple with their prey before paralyzing them with a powerful sting.
-Their stings are ranked as some of the most painful in the insect world according to the Schmidt sting pain index.
+Tarantula hawks are a large, conspicuous family of long-legged wasps that prey on tarantulas by using their long legs to grapple with their prey and then paralyze them with a powerful sting (ranked as one of the most painful in the insect world by the Schmidt sting pain index).
 They are solitary, displaying lekking territorial behavior in their mating rituals.

 Description and identification

 H. ustulata generally has a matte black body with rust-orange wings.
-It is among the largest of Hymenoptera, growing up to 5 cm in length.
-It is difficult to distinguish Hemipepsis from its Pepsis relatives.
-However, Pepsis tend to be a more metallic black with a deep-blue striped patterning.
-Since their biology and appearance is so similar, the only reliable way to tell them apart is by their wing venation patterns.
+It is among the largest of the Hymenoptera, growing up to 5 cm in length.
+Although Hemipepsis resembles its Pepsis relatives, the latter tends to be a more metallic black with a deep-blue striped patterning.
+Since their biologies and appearances are similar, the only reliable way to tell them apart is by their wing venation patterns.